 An innovative, intergenerational response to the critical workforce need in the Early Childhood Field and to the unprecedented departure of older Americans from the workforce.
 Our program recruits, trains and deploys older adults to serve in the Early Childhood Field in the state of Colorado.
-Learn more about our opportunities to be involved below.

 We recruit and train adults 50+ to thrive within 3 pathways: Become an Early Childhood Classroom/Site Volunteer, Encore Sub, or Volunteer Business Advisor.
 See which pathway is best for you!